 This post may contain affiliate links.
 Please read our disclosure policy.

-leftover turkey risotto
+turkey risotto recipe.

 Want to save this recipe?